-From Jennifer on August 28th, 2009 in CalFinder News
+From Brittany Mauriss on August 28, 2009 in CalFinder News

 You know that little blue pill you can take (or slip to your honey) that makes things larger?
 Well, it’s available not only in the bedroom, but for the bedroom itself.
 Prepare to be amazed - these quick tricks are guaranteed to make a small room feel larger than it is.